 Q: What if my field of interest is not one of those funded by Mellon?

 A: If you are interested in conducting research at any of the partner programs listed here in a field different than those funded by C3 (listed on the Who Can Apply? page), you can still apply to any of the programs and be eligible for in-house funding.
 The Leadership Alliance application is also not limited in terms of field of study.
 You may also consider applying to one of the programs listed in the Guide to Undergraduate Summer Research.

 Selected participants generally receive the same benefits and participate in all activities, regardless of the funding stream.

 Q: Is a 3.0 GPA a firm requirement?

-- Evidence of potential to engage in graduate level research is provided (see answer to following question)
+- Evidence of potential to engage in graduate level research is provided.

 - The application includes exceptional letters of recommendation.